 - Make my husband a priority when I am so exhausted from keeping tiny humans alive

-Many times I ask God “How can I calm my Anxiety when life is hard?”
+Many times I ask God “How can I calm my anxiety when life is hard?”
 Can you relate?

-- How can we remember to call out to Him and Be Still when there are real needs and real chaos?
+- How can we remember to call out to Him and be still when there are real needs and real chaos?

-The word tremble is talking about the Fear of the Lord.
-Remember how Big God is.
-It’s so easy to see how big my problems are and feel anxious but God is biger than my problem!
+The word tremble is talking about the fear of the Lord.
+Remember how big God is.
+It’s so easy to see how big my problems are and feel anxious but God is bigger than my problem!

 Meditate in your heart upon your bed and be still [reflect on your sin and repent of your rebellion].

-Don’t worry about your needs, give those needs to your Big Trustworthy God.
-Spend time reflecting on your day, confessing the times you were worried and asking God to help direct your thoughts to Him in those times tomorrow.
+Don’t worry about your needs, give those needs to your big trustworthy God.
+Spend time reflecting on your day, confess the times you are worried, and ask God to help direct your thoughts to Him in those times tomorrow.

-To be still in the midst of the chaos of life is to find true Peace with God no matter how many needs we are still facing.
+To be still in the midst of the chaos of life is to find true peace with God no matter how many needs we are still facing.

 Remind me that You are with me, within me every day.
-As the chaos closes in on me and the needs seem to overwhelm me remind me to Be Still and Know You are with me, You never leave me or forsake me.
+As the chaos closes in on me and the needs seem to overwhelm me remind me to be still and know You are with me, You never leave me or forsake me.
 You’ve been faithful in the past, help me remember those times when I want to give up hope in these trials.